 What is the course about?

-This fun day workshop is an introductory course designed to support learners in exploring the form, language and structure of poetry.
+This is a fun introductory course designed to support learners in exploring the form, language and structure of poetry.

 What will we cover?

 - Popular poetic forms: acrostic, concrete and free verse.